bank-vaults/bank-vaults.dev/docs/mutating-webhook/configuration.md

 {{< include-headless "mutating-webhook-config-examples-basic.md" "bank-vaults" >}}

+## Pre-requisites for inline injection to work

+Vault needs to be properly configured for mutation to function; namely `externalConfig.auth` and `externConfig.roles` (from the perspective of the vault operator CR) need to be properly configured.
+If you're not using the vault operator then you must make sure that your Vault configuration for `Kubernetes` auth methods [1][are properly configured].
+This configuration is outside the scope of this document.
+If you use the operator for managing Vault in your cluster, please read documentation in [2][this directory].

 ## Inject secret into resources

 The webhook can inject into any kind of resources, even into CRDs, for example: